Barbara Sutteer: Early career

 Sutteer worked for the Federal Aviation Administration and then for the Bureau of Indian Affairs in Alaska.
 She worked on the National Park Service's Alaska Task Force.
 Sutteer worked for the Bureau of Indian Affairs for 17 years.
 Sutteer acted as a liaison between the Bureau of Land Management and the Bureau of Indian Affairs as an allotment coordinator in 1986.

 In March, 1989, Sutteer entered the executive management training program under Lorraine Mintzmyer, the park service regional directory in the Rocky Mountain region, in March 1989.
 Mintzmyer offered Sutteer the superintendent position at Little Bighorn "because of the skills she demonstrated".
-Sutteer became the second Native America woman superintendent in the National Park Service on July 16, 1989.
+Sutteer became the second Native American woman superintendent in the National Park Service on July 16, 1989.
 (Note: Ellen Lang, a Native Alaskan, was the first Native woman superintendent in the National Park Service.)